harryjstroud/TMCS-2019/hackathon/imd-vr/instructions.md

 # Code-your-own iMD-VR molecular simulations
 This course in focused on creating a virtual reality simulation of the protein-ligand system **neuraminidase and oseltamivir**.
 The group will be split into 3, where each person will start at a different section in the workflow.
-You will have ~3 hours to complete each section.
+You will have ~3 hours to complete each section, before moving on to the next section.
+If you encounter problems, don't hesitate to ask Becca or Alex for guidance.

 ## Useful Terminology
 * NarupaXR - Software produced by the Glowacki Group at the University of Bristol, for running molecular simulations and interacting with them using Virtual Reality
-* Amber/AmberTools -
+* Amber/AmberTools - The collective name for a suite of programmes that allow users to carry out molecular dynamics simulations, particularly on biomolecules
-* OpenMM -
+* OpenMM - A high performance toolkit for molecular simulation
 * VMD - Common visualiser for viewing molecular trajectories in a variety of formats
 * pdb file - File format for storing protein structures, containing atom positions, bonds and information about which amino acids are present
-* prmtop file -
+* prmtop file - The topology file for the system of interest which includes the following kind of information: connectivity, atom names, atom types, residue names, and charges
-* inpcrd file -
+* inpcrd file - The coordinate file for the system
 * xml file - Standard file format for storing information.
 HMTL (language used to write web pages) is an example of XML.
 **More to add later...**